-million Accounts other payables increased by 24% ₱1,603.1 and to at December 31, 2017, from ₱1,295.1 million as at December 31, 2016.
-Trade payable from outside parties is higher by 34% mostly from increase in customer deposits and cash bonds.
+Accounts and other payables increased by 24% to ₱1,603.1 million as at December 31, 2017, from ₱1,295.1 million as at December 31, 2016.
+Trade payable from outside parties is higher by 17% mostly from increase in customer deposits and cash bonds.
 Accrued contracted jobs doubled as at year-end due to increase in headcount to cover the volume transacted during peak season.
-Taxes payable is higher by 63% which comprise of VAT payable, expanded withholding taxes and withholding taxes on compensation.
+Taxes payable is higher by 28% which comprise of VAT payable, expanded withholding taxes and withholding taxes on compensation.